pydio/cells-sdk-go/v3/README.md

 Although we strive to maintain retrocompatibility in our APIs, this SDK assumes that your server is running Pydio Cells 3.x or later.

-For more information, please visit [https://pydio.com/en/docs/developer-guide/cells-sdk-go](https://pydio.com)
+For more information, please visit our [developer guide](https://pydio.com/en/docs/developer-guide)

 ## Usage